kubevirt/kubevirt.github.io/_posts/2020-01-24-OKD-web-console-install.md

 ## What is the OKD web console

 > The [OKD web console](https://github.com/openshift/console) is a user interface accessible from a web browser.
 Developers can use the web console to visualize, browse, and manage the contents of namespaces.
-It is also referred as a more friendly `kubectl` in the form of a single page webapp.
+It is also referred as a more friendly `kubectl` in the form of a single page web application.
 It integrates with other services like monitoring, chargeback and the [Operator Lifecycle Manager or OLM](https://github.com/operator-framework/operator-lifecycle-manager).
 Some things that go on behind the scenes include:

 - Proxying the Kubernetes API under /api/kubernetes
 - Providing additional non-Kubernetes APIs for interacting with the cluster